L

 If you want to see what fifty-year-old residential ductwork looks like from the inside, walk through a Center Point crawl space.
 Polly Reed Road, 23rd Avenue, and the streets around Center Point Parkway are block after block of solid brick ranch homes from 1960 to 1975, most of them built by the same handful of local contractors using the same galvanized metal trunk lines and the same flex-duct branches.
 The equipment has been replaced three times.
 The ducts are still original.
 We have seen supply trunks that dropped out of their hangers and are resting on dirt.
 We have seen return pans sealed with duct tape that turned to powder.
 We have seen 30-40 percent airflow losses that no amount of new equipment can compensate for.
 If your Center Point home feels like it never cools right, the ducts are the first place a real technician looks — and every time, that is where the problem lives.

-R-22 Holdouts And The Math You Need To Know
+R-22 Holdouts And The Decision Point

 Untouched Electrical Panels — The Other Retrofit Problem